EelcoMeuter/Java-9-tutorial/README.md

 - Be backwards compatible as versioning is yet not supported.

 ### Exercise 1
 Let’s start to build an application that presents some immutable dummy data.
-In order to do this you create one Java application with two classes: a `Collector` and a `Viewer.
+In order to do this you create one Java application with two classes: a `Collector` and a `Viewer`.

 The `Collector` returns an immutable collection and the `Viewer` prints the data.